HammadNasir/geofire-java/README.md

         }
     }

-    @Override
-    public void onCancelled(FirebaseError firebaseError) {
+    public void onCancelled(DatabaseError databaseError) {
-        System.err.println("There was an error getting the GeoFire location: " + firebaseError);
+         System.err.println("There was an error getting the GeoFire location: " + databaseError);
       }
 });
 ```